 Road to Hana Waterfalls

-Hawaiians think water is life, for it feeds their taro farms.
-The taro is grown hydroponically, allowing the mountain water to continue on its natural path to the Ocean.
+Hawaiians believe water is life, because it fed their taro farms for the last 1500 years.
+Most taro is grown hydroponically, allowing the mountain water to continue on its natural path to the ocean.
 The fresh water, after nourishing the taro, enters the ocean and creates food for the fish and the coral.
-The minerals that have been collected on the waters’ journey to the ocean are rich and necessary for ocean life.
+The minerals that have been collected on the waters’ journey to the ocean are rich and necessary for ocean life to thrive.

-The beauty of the road to Hana, and it’s waterfalls, are enhanced by an elevated perspective.
-Our road to Hana tour vans are elevated so that you can get the very best view without having to leave the van.
-Guardrails are in place in most places to keep people safe.
-Safety is of the utmost importance on the Hana highway.
-The problem for most tourists driving themselves is that these guardrails are just high enough to block your view of the waterfall if they’re sitting in a common rental car, or even a jeep.
-Enjoy the scenery of the Hana road and take your pictures through the huge windows of our tour vans while keeping yourself and your camera dry.
-Everyone else on the road needs to stop, attempt to find a place to park (not always an easy task), and hike back to the bridge.
-In some cases, it’s almost impossible, because of the limited space on the sides of the highway and the overwhelming number of tourists.
-The special design of our tour van allows our Hana tour guides to show you more of the island’s waterfalls and other amazing sites than you would safely be able to see on your own.
+Enjoy the scenery of the Road to Hana and take some unforgettable pictures through our custom Cruiser’s huge windows while keeping yourself and your camera dry.
+Everyone else braving the Road needs to stop, attempt to find a place to park (not always an easy task), and hike back to the bridge to get their shot.
+In some cases, it’s almost impossible to stop because of the limited space on the sides of the highway and the overwhelming number of tourists.
+When this is the case, we just go slowly so you can get your photo and then we’re off to the next stop.
+The special design of our Comfort Cruisers allows our expert guides to show you more of the island’s waterfalls and other amazing sites in less time than you would be able to see them on your own.